What is RippleJS?

 - JSX-like Syntax: Familiar templating with Ripple-specific enhancements

-- Performance: Fine-grain rendering, with industry leading performance and memory usage
+- Performance: Fine-grain rendering, with industry-leading performance, bundle-size and memory usage

 - TypeScript Support: Full TypeScript integration with type checking